larsvasseldonk/DE-zoomcamp-project/README.md

 * League positions over time, particularly focusing on the Big 6 to track their performance across seasons.
 * How clinical teams are across seasons, by tracking their shot conversion rate.

-A key challenge was that different seasons may not have the same match statistics.
+A key challenge is that different seasons may not have the same match statistics.
 This has been addressed when developing the Python script in Kestra to ensure successful pipeline run.
 A solution that handles schema evolution could be implemented as an alternative solution.

 ## Directory Structure